atk14/Atk14Eshop/public/styleguides/02-components/03-slider.md

 ## Basic slider with image and text content

 Slides with images and text.
 Fourth slide in example is image only with no text.
+Note that slider pagination is moved to the left using <code>swiper-pagination--left</code> class (<code>swiper-pagination--right</code> is also available).

 [example]